nyu-database-design/flask-mongodb-web-app/instructions.md

 1. represent an amount of effort appropriate for an assignment of this duration and number of developers.
 1. do something useful and/or interesting.

+### Advanced option

+If you are interested in allowing users of your app to create accounts and log in, you may be interested in the [flask-login](https://pypi.org/project/Flask-Login/) module, which makes it relatively simple to allow users to create accounts, log in and out, and store user credentials in a database of your choosing.

 ### Documentation requirements

 Delete the contents of the `README.md` file and replace with a well-written, nicely-formatted Markdown document describing your app.
 Include at least the following: